Seitō (magazine): 1915–1916 (Itō Era)

-The publication received a steady increase in governmental push back and threats from the government.
-Despite attempts to censor the magazine, Bluestocking continued to publish unfiltered social commentaries.
-At its height in 1915, the magazine was selling 3,000 copies a month.
+The publication received a steady increase in government opposition and threats.
+Despite attempts to censor it, Bluestocking continued to publish unfiltered social commentaries.
+At its height in 1915, the magazine was selling 3000 copies a month.

 Hiratsuka turned editorial control over to Itō Noe in 1915.
-While Bluestocking had been slowly becoming more politicized since its inception, Itō Noe was an anarchist and responsible for filling Bluestocking with more aggressive opinions about women's rights.
+While Bluestocking had been slowly becoming more politicized since its inception, Itō Noe was an anarchist responsible for filling Bluestocking with more aggressive opinions about women's rights.
 For almost a year, Itō ran the magazine, making contribution by readers more accessible and placing a greater emphasis on societal problems.
 The last issue was published in February 1916.
-The journal folded due to a lack of sales, which was caused by the Japanese Home Ministry threatening to fine any distributors for carrying the magazine, which was deemed a threat to national polity.
+The journal folded due to a lack of sales, which was caused by the Japanese Home Ministry threatening to fine any distributors for carrying the magazine, which was deemed a threat to the Japanese polity.

-The publication was forced to close, but not before establishing itself as a leader in Japan’s women's movement.
+The publication was forced to close, but not before establishing itself as a leader in Japan's women's movement.